-If you’re reading this, chances are you have a clingy, needy and demanding feline furball in your home.
-It won’t leave you alone when you’re working, watching TV or even going to the bathroom.
+If you’re reading this, chances are you have a clingy, needy, and demanding feline furball in your home.
+Your cat probably won’t leave you alone when you’re working, watching TV, or even going to the bathroom.
 And if you try to distance yourself, then you have to face constant meowing or even door scratching.

 Having a loving and cuddly cat is great, but sometimes it’s just a TON of work.

-Unfortunately, the cat doesn’t really understand that you need some alone time in order to focus on yourself and other activities apart from playing, petting or snuggling with your fluffy friend.
+Unfortunately, your cat doesn’t understand that you need some alone time to focus on yourself and other activities apart from playing, petting, or snuggling with your fluffy friend.

 So why is your pet being clingy to the point of utter annoyance?